 NOTE TO THE READERS

-The ideas for my short stories came to me whilst frequenting the ‘Writers’ Workshop and Creative Writing’ courses at an Age Concern building in London W3 between 1996 and 1998.
-These courses I approached with a certain trepidation as English is not my first language but one I studied as a child, read extensively and chose for my writing.
-When my tutor Sheila Sidebottom BA praised my first classroom effort, thus encouraging me no end, I gave free vent to my innate, easy-flowing imagination and creativity.
+The ideas for my short stories came to me whilst frequenting the ‘Writers’ Workshop and Creative Writing’ courses at an Age Concern building in London between 1996 and 1998.
+I approached these courses with trepidation as English is not my first language.
+When my tutor, Sheila Sidebottom BA, praised my first classroom effort it encouraged me no end.
+The result was that I gave free vent to my innate, easy-flowing imagination and creativity.

-We found her to be an excellent teacher.
-She guided and advised us in a most positive way.
-Her personal objective was to develop and form new writing talents exactly as explained in her syllabus.
+I found her to be an excellent teacher.
+She guided and advised me in a most positive way.
+Her personal objective was to develop and form new writing talents.
 She praised our smallest effort, ultimately motivating us to reach our dreams.
 I will personally be indebted to her for recognising in me not only my creative writing ability, but also as a proficient writer of the language I love.

-When I started, the titles of the homework helped us all to start constructing our stories, albeit obeying the numbers of words we were allowed to use.
-Ideas came to me from tales I had heard, personal experiences and sensations of my time; that is the end of the 90s, before the advent of the Internet.
+When I started, the titles of the homework helped us all to start constructing our stories.
+Ideas came to me from tales I had heard, personal experiences and sensations of my time; that is the end of the nineties, before the advent of the Internet.

-Much earlier, from the late 40s when I was still living in Bari in Italy, the first assignment took me back to an exceptionally harsh winter in my seaside hometown and I associated the rough Adriatic sea to the devastation of systematic conjugal rape that was beginning to raise its ugly head in society at that time.
-Aged 12, I had overheard a conversation between my mother and her friends about a young bride they knew who had lost her beauty and her health and ‘trembled all over her body’.
+The first assignment took me back to an exceptionally harsh winter in my seaside hometown.
+It was the late forties, and I was living in Bari in Italy.
+I associated the rough Adriatic Sea to the devastation of systematic conjugal rape that was beginning to raise its ugly head in society at that time.
+Aged twelve, I had overheard a conversation between my mother and her friends about a young bride they knew who had lost her beauty and her health and ‘trembled all over her body’.
 The reason for so much misery was her husband’s sexual demands from the moment she became his wife.

-I understood much later why I heard Mother & friends shriek with horror.

 In ‘The Eternal Triangle’ I remember people discussing mixed marriages, the difficulty for children to adapt to their culture.
-I based my story on a complicated domestic situation I had heard years back from an Irish colleague of mine, both assistant nurses at Shirley’s Mental Hospital at the end of the 50s who had married into a Spanish household living in Hertfordshire.
+I based my story on a complicated domestic situation I had heard years back from an Irish colleague of mine, both assistant nurses at Shirley’s Mental Hospital at the end of the fifties, who had married into a Spanish household living in Hertfordshire.

-In ‘A flight from Sarajevo’, the story has a subtle typological substitution to a well-known ancient narrative.
+‘A flight from Sarajevo’ is a story that has a subtle typological substitution to a well-known ancient narrative.
 At the time, the ethnic conflict in Yugoslavia was very much alive: the brutality and abhorrence of the racist crimes by a certain Slobodan Milošević stunned the whole world.

 In ‘Zizi and the Black Velvet Choker’, the wearer of the velvet choker was a brazen sassy French girl I befriended in 1970 during our Cambridge Proficiency Course in English.

-In the ‘Stones of Matera’, already declared a World Heritage Site in 1993, little did I know that one of the most popular James Bond’s films ‘No Time to Die’ would be shot in that familiar background in 2017.
-In 2019, it also played an international role in European Capital of Culture artistic events.

-Some of the short stories started to be lengthened into novels as encouraged by my tutor, and it never ended!
+Some of the short stories started to be lengthened into novels as encouraged by my tutor, and never ended!
 However, all were the fruits of my personal experiences as a life observer and my innate impulse to give free rein to my unstoppable imagination.
 The love for converting words into writing fiction did the rest.